shadenshabayek/shadenshabayek.github.io/_pages/research.md

 ---

 * [Targeting in social networks with anonymized information](https://arxiv.org/abs/2001.03122) (Joint with F. Bloch)
-* Hidden opinions: a behavioral foundantion of opinion polarization
+* Hidden opinions: a behavioral foundantion for opinion polarization

 Work in progress
 ---